-The RaCE network has received funding from the University of Sunderland for its first three years in keeping with the core value of the University’s Strategic Plan for 2016-2021 to be inclusive and to celebrate ‘its diverse culture where everyone’s contribution is welcomed and valued’.
+The RaCE network has received funding from the University of Sunderland for its first three years in keeping with the core value of the University’s Strategic Plan to be inclusive and to celebrate ‘its diverse culture where everyone’s contribution is welcomed and valued’.
 The RaCE network, therefore, has established, through its aims, a set of underlying principles geared towards dismantling structural and everyday barriers which contribute to the persistence of inequalities in our contemporary world as it sees this mission as fundamental to developing an inclusive society.

 These aims govern its scholarship alongside a commitment to activate research through its responsibility to engage communities of interest in the development of critical praxis.